 - A "diversified" portfolio of stocks and bonds has been moving nearly in lock step with the stock market.

 - Alternative investments look beyond public markets and look at opportunities available in both private and unlisted markets, providing a wider choice of investment opportunities.

-Category I alternative investment funds specially focuses on investing in start ups, SMEs, social ventures.
+Category I alternative investment funds especially focuses on investing in start-ups, SMEs, social ventures.
 These are the key sectors as they are considered to be economically or socially desirable according to the government.
 Being socially desirable initiatives, profit may or may not be a motive of category I. Example: category I AIFs includes Angle funds, infrastructure funds, SMEs funds and venture capital funds.

 AIFs which do not fall in Category I and III and which do not undertake leverage or borrowing other than to meet day-to-day operational requirements and as permitted in the SEBI (Alternative Investment Funds) Regulations, 2012.
 Various types of funds such as real estate funds, private equity funds (PE funds), funds for distressed assets, etc. are registered as Category II AIFs.

 Alternative Investment Funds which adopt diverse or complex trading strategies and may adopt leverage including through investment in listed or unlisted derivatives.
 Various types of funds such as hedge funds; PIPE Funds, etc. are registered as Category III AIFs.

 An AIF under the SEBI (Alternative Investment Funds) Regulations, 2012 can be established or incorporated in the form of a trust or a company or a limited liability partnership or a body corporate.
 Most of the AIFs registered with SEBI are in trust form.

 “Angel fund” is a sub-category of Venture Capital Fund under Category I Alternative Investment Fund that raises funds from angel investors and invests in accordance with the provisions of Chapter III-A of AIF Regulations.